yell0wsuit/fbgdbg/README.md

 # fbgdbg - Facebook Gradient Background

-The gradient background is from Facebook's Accounts Center.
+The gradient background from Facebook's Accounts Center.

 This repo aims to reproduce the background with some minor tweaks.